 Since the dawn of civilization, humans have sought ways to distinguish truthfulness from lying in those individuals suspected of criminal wrongdoing.
 Various inventive techniques for the verification of truth and the detection of deception have been tried over the centuries.
-In 1921, John Augustus Larson, a medical student at the University of California at Berkeley and a police officer of the Berkeley Police Department, California invented the POLYGRAPH as a forensic service to obtain accurate information from doubtful occurrences.
+In 1921, John Augustus Larson, a medical student at the University of California at Berkeley and a police officer of the Berkeley Police Department, California invented the Polygraph as a forensic service to obtain accurate information from doubtful occurrences.

 A polygraph (popularly referred to as a lie detector test) is a device that records and measures several physiological indices such as blood pressure, pulse, respiration and skin conductivity while the individual answers a series of questions.
-The belief behind the use of polygraph by Forensic Psychophysiologists (forensic experts) is that deceptive answers will produce physiological response that can be differentiated from those associated with non-deceptive answers.
+The belief behind the use of polygraph by Forensic Psychophysiologists (forensic experts) is that deceptive answers will produce a physiological response that can be differentiated from those associated with non-deceptive answers.

 In some countries, polygraphs are used as an interrogation tool with criminal suspects or candidates for sensitive public or private sector employment.
 US federal government agencies such as the FBI and the CIA and many police departments such as the LAPD have used polygraph examinations to interrogate suspects and screen new employees.